 The diagnosis and treatment of cancer presents unique challenges to patients and their caregivers.
 Dealing with cancer and its treatment can be distressing and may present barriers along the way.
 Trying to overcome these obstacles and accomplish tasks on your own can become overwhelming.
 Meeting with an oncology social worker can help patients and their caregivers reduce barriers to care and mobilize coping mechanisms to promote wellbeing.

-At the Joan Karnell Cancer Center, our social workers are available to meet with patients and caregivers to help with a variety of issues including:
+At Joan Karnell Supportive Care Services, our social workers are available to meet with patients and caregivers to help with a variety of issues including:

 - Navigating the healthcare system